 Français

-YEG a national leader in drone technology
+YEG is a national leader in drone technology

-Safety and security is our first priority and all drone operations at YEG are carefully managed in partnership with federal regulators, Transport Canada and Nav Canada, as well as the RPAS companies involved.
+Safety and security is our first priority, and all drone operations at YEG are carefully managed in partnership with federal regulators, Transport Canada and Nav Canada, as well as the Remotely Piloted Aircraft Systems (RPAS) companies involved.
 The use of recreational drones is prohibited at or within 13 km (7 Nautical Miles) of the airport.
-For more information on legal requirements to operate drones, please click here.

 Embracing this technology at YEG creates jobs, fosters innovation and technology growth and helps keep us at the leading edge of future aviation trends and technology.
 This is why YEG has been proud to partner with technology companies as part of the Alberta Aerospace and Technology Centre to advance RPAS and related technologies, including the design and manufacture of drones at YEG.
 AATC is also part of the effort to make the Edmonton Metropolitan Region into a Living Lab where technology and regulations can be advanced together.

-Additional information:
+Additional Information

 • Part IX of the current Canadian Aviation Regulations (CARs) permits the use of unmanned aircraft, under visual-line-of-site operations, in an aerodrome environment.
 An advanced pilots’ certificate is required to fly within controlled airspace, which requires passing of a written test as well as review by an approved flight reviewer.